 - A SIRS member mentor for the meeting

-- Invitations to travel award functions throughout the meeting
+- Invitations to Early Career Award functions throughout the meeting

-- A portion of the hotel and/or travel to the meeting site from the country of origin
+- A portion of hotel and/or travel to the meeting site from residing country.

 A committee of senior investigators will select the awardees based on the following application materials required:

-- A short statement about the applicant’s career goals
+- A short statement about applicant’s career goals

-- Supporting letter from the applicant’s Director of Training or Departmental Chair AND proof of Student/Post-Doc status
+- Supporting letter from that applicant’s Director of Training or Department Chair AND proof of Student/Post-Doc status